-Before this bulk upload, nearly a thousand images were already available in Wikimedia Commons thanks to transfers by public users from our digital library.
-Most of this material was readily available thanks to long-term digitization projects focused on the Toronto Telegram fonds (started in 2000), books from special collections (such as items from the Gibson collection), and the John Arpin Sheet Music collection (over 1,000 pieces of sheet music were digitized by 2012).
+Before this bulk upload, nearly a thousand images were already available in Wikimedia Commons thanks to transfers by public users.
+This material was readily available in our digital library to long-term digitization projects focused on the Toronto Telegram fonds (started in 2000), books from special collections (such as items from the Gibson collection), and the John Arpin Sheet Music collection (over 1,000 pieces of sheet music were digitized by 2012).

 Nearly 1,000 images from our holdings are freely available on @WikiCommons.
 The most popular image depicts #SacreCoeur and is viewed over 500,000 times a year!
 See more at https://t.co/OMKCy0zioC. pic.twitter.com/NQc5kDb5S2